Menditect/documentation/additional/01-howtos/05-run-tests/run-playwright-test.md

 ## Analyzing a Frontend test

-The results of a Frontend test can be stored in a Playwright Tracefile, that you can upload at https://trace.playwright.dev/, where you will be able to view the actions in the browser.
+The results of a Frontend test can be stored in a [Playwright Tracefile](../../../mta/frontend-glossary#tracefile).